Dustcover of the first edition of The Hobbit, taken from a design by the author.

 Story Breaker Power: Gandalf leaves the group before they enter Mirkwood, and reappears just in time at the end to warn the good guys of the coming attack.
 In the original edition, his dealing with a random Necromancer was just the author's excuse to get him out of the way.

 Sundial Waypoint: The moon-runes needed to find the secret door into the mountain can only be read under the same phase of the moon in which they were written.
+The keyhole to the door is likewise revealed by the last light of Durin's Day.

 Supporting Leader: Bard the Bowman and Dáin Ironfoot.
 Both are royalty and straight-up Badasses who lead the defenders of Laketown and the army of the Iron Hills respectively; compare them with the central protagonist Bilbo, who is just a well-to-do hobbit and a Guile Hero, caught up in an adventure he didn't expect.